Large-Scale Solar and Agricultural Land:

 “This white paper fills an important void and provides needed guidance by providing the first comprehensive look at how local governments are addressing the growth of large-scale solar and the preservation of agricultural land,” said Tim Snellings, Past Chair of California County Planning Directors Association (CCPDA) and Director of the Butte County, California Department of Development Services.

 Just as the State Renewable Portfolio Standard (RPS) gets ratcheted-up again, farmers impacted by a long-term drought are looking for additional revenue sources to help them hold on to family farms.
 This phenomenon has spurred the need for educated policymakers to both protect prized farmland and help deliver clean electricity to meet RPS goals.
 The paper includes an examination of the physical infrastructure of large scale solar facilities and how local governments around the country balance energy development on agricultural land.

 Visit the Sustainable Energy Roadmap for the San Joaquin Valley website to download a copy of the report and learn more about project activities.
-SEI will host a Webinar at 11am on February 11, 2016 to review this report and the opportunities available to San Joaquin Valley communities.
-Register for the webinar here.

 The Sustainable Energy Roadmap program (SER), funded by the California Strategic Growth Council, supports environmentally-challenged communities and local governments in the San Joaquin Valley to set economic and sustainable development goals and pursue best practices in the areas of water, energy, smart growth, transportation, land use, and related job creation.
 It is a program designed to help these communities achieve environmental goals while simultaneously discovering new strategies to attract and retain future jobs in the clean energy sector.